Importance Ranking in Complex Networks via Influence-aware Causal Node Embedding: Related work

-To overcome these limitations, \change{kaili \emph{et al.}~\cite{kaili2025finding} proposed GCRA, a deep learning-based framework that integrates Adaptive Graph Contrastive Learning (AdaGCL) with Deep Reinforcement Learning (DRL) to identify critical nodes by adaptively augmenting graph views and utilizing a dual-optimization reward function for network disintegration.
-Ma \emph{et al.}~\cite{ma2025node} proposed a multi-view graph prompting framework (MVPL) that integrates node-level soft prompts and graph-level structural prompts to bridge the gap between pre-training and downstream node importance estimation tasks.} Yu \emph{et al.}~\cite{yu2020identifying} developed RCNN, a method that integrates GCNs with CNN-based adjacency features for efficient critical node detection. \change{Xiong \emph{et al.}~\cite{xiong2024vital} introduced the AGNN algorithm, which integrates autoencoders with GNNs to generate node embeddings using graph convolutional networks and optimizes ranking predictions based on the learned representations.
+To overcome these limitations, Kaili \emph{et al.}~\cite{kaili2025finding} proposed GCRA, a deep learning-based framework that integrates Adaptive Graph Contrastive Learning (AdaGCL) with Deep Reinforcement Learning (DRL) to identify critical nodes by adaptively augmenting graph views and utilizing a dual-optimization reward function for network disintegration.
+Ma \emph{et al.}~\cite{ma2025node} proposed a multi-view graph prompting framework (MVPL) that integrates node-level soft prompts and graph-level structural prompts to bridge the gap between pre-training and downstream node importance estimation tasks.
+Yu \emph{et al.}~\cite{yu2020identifying} developed RCNN, a method that integrates GCNs with CNN-based adjacency features for efficient critical node detection. \change{Liu \emph{et al.}~\cite{liu2022learning} proposed a self-supervised graph convolutional network (SS-GCN) that models complex dependencies among multivariate time series by integrating graph structure learning with deep neural networks, enabling more accurate detection of anomalous patterns through relational reasoning across variables.} Xiong \emph{et al.}~\cite{xiong2024vital} introduced the AGNN algorithm, which integrates autoencoders with GNNs to generate node embeddings using graph convolutional networks and optimizes ranking predictions based on the learned representations.
 Building on this work, Huang \emph{et al.}~\cite{huang2025sparse} proposed a Sparse Transformer-enhanced Graph Convolutional Network (STGCN) to overcome AGNN’s limitations in large-scale and heterogeneous networks.
-STGCN integrates local topological modeling with global structural dependencies via stochastic anchor attention and masked mechanisms, enabling robust node-importance ranking in complex networks.} Although these approaches bypass manual feature engineering by employing GNNs to learn topological embeddings and are capable of being pretrained on synthetic networks for ranking prediction on other real-world networks, they still face significant limitations.
-The learned representations are often produced by black-box models that lack an explicit and intrinsic connection to node importance, thereby limiting their generalizability across diverse networks. \change{Our framework follows a similar paradigm to AGNN~\cite{xiong2024vital} and STGCN~\cite{huang2025sparse}, in which models are trained on generative networks to enable ranking prediction on real-world networks.
-However, unlike these approaches, ICAN introduces a causal node embedding mechanism that can capture the causal relevance of representations to node importance, thereby enhancing both interpretability and generalization capability.}
+STGCN integrates local topological modeling with global structural dependencies via stochastic anchor attention and masked mechanisms, enabling robust node-importance ranking in complex networks.
+Although these approaches bypass manual feature engineering by employing GNNs to learn topological embeddings and are capable of being pretrained on synthetic networks for ranking prediction on other real-world networks, they still face significant limitations.
+The learned representations are often produced by black-box models that lack an explicit and intrinsic connection to node importance, thereby limiting their generalizability across diverse networks.
+Our framework follows a similar paradigm to AGNN~\cite{xiong2024vital} and STGCN~\cite{huang2025sparse}, in which models are trained on generative networks to enable ranking prediction on real-world networks.
+However, unlike these approaches, ICAN introduces a causal node embedding mechanism that can capture the causal relevance of representations to node importance, thereby enhancing both interpretability and generalization capability.